Highlighting Financial Empowerment & the Allstate Foundation Annual Purple Purse Challenge

 To address, respond, and prevent financial abuse, NNEDV’s Economic Justice project works to empower and support a survivor’s journey to achieve financial autonomy through strengthening their financial capabilities, assisting in rebuilding credit scores, and keeping advocates fully informed about personal finance tools, resources, and the most recent research pertaining for financial education.
-In partnership with The Allstate Foundation Purple Purse, NNEDV delivers financial literacy information with tools like the Moving Ahead Through Financial Management curriculum.
+In partnership with The Allstate Foundation Purple Purse, NNEDV delivers financial literacy information with tools like The Moving Ahead Curriculum.

 This October, Allstate will partner with over 250 nonprofit organizations for its annual Purple Purse Challenge.
 This fundraising challenge is aimed to assist organizations in providing financial empowerment services to survivors.
 Through this program, nearly $5.5 million has been raised for domestic violence programs since 2014.
 To join the cause, visit the Purple Purse Challenge website and complete the online application by August 1st, or email Foundation@Allstate.com with any questions.